gosom/google-maps-scraper/README.md

   -produce
         produce seed jobs only (requires dsn)
   -proxies string
-        comma separated list of proxies to use -proxy-password string
+        comma separated list of proxies to use in the format protocol://user:pass@host:port example: socks5://localhost:9050 or http://user:pass@localhost:9050
-        password for proxy authentication -proxy-username string
-        username for proxy authentication
   -results string
         path to the results file [default: stdout] (default "stdout") -web